rhyek/sportratar-excercise/README.md

 ## Error handling

-The library exposes e `LibrayError` that consumers can match for in `try/catch` to handle expected errors.
+The library exposes the `LibrayError` error class that consumers can match for in `try/catch` to handle expected errors.

 # Setup